What is business process automation? Benefits and uses

 Map each step in detail before selecting tools.
 Document who does what, how long each step takes, and where delays occur.

-Documenting this helps you:
+This helps you:

-- Identify unnecessary steps to eliminate
+- identify unnecessary steps to eliminate

-- Set realistic expectations for how much time you'll save
+- set realistic expectations for time savings

 Involve employees in the automation journey